galaxy-iuc/standards/docs/best_practices/tool_xml.rst

 easier if the user is talking to non-Galaxy developers.

-When ``argument`` is specified, the ``name`` attribute becomes optional and, if not included, is derived from ``argument`` by stripping any initial dash.
+When ``argument`` is specified, the ``name`` attribute becomes optional and, if not included, is derived from ``argument`` by stripping any leading dashes and replacing internal dashes by underscores (the later since release 19.09).
 This derived name can be used inside the ``<command>`` element to refer to the parameter value as you would normally do with the ``name`` attribute.
-If the stripped ``argument`` contains internal dashes (e.g. ``--ultimate-max``), starts with a digit or otherwise violates the rules for Cheetah placeholders, you should specify a valid ``name`` attribute for the parameter.
+Note that if the automatically generated name violates the rules for valid Cheetah placeholders (i.e. consist of alphanumeric characters or underscore and must not start with a digit) you should specify a valid ``name`` attribute for the parameter.

 Tests
 -----